How are laws changing for asylum seekers?

 • Submitting new applications: If you have parole and you do not already have another pending immigration application, you may want to consider applying before your parole ends, if you are eligible.
 Some people with parole could be eligible for asylum or other types of immigration status.
 However, this can be a complicated decision that depends on your specific circumstances.
 Every time you complete a new application, you are providing updated information to the government that they may not have already.

-• Application processing: If you submit a new immigration application (such as an application for a work permit, asylum, TPS, permanent residence, or something else), or if you already submitted an application, the government should start processing it.
-Previously, the government had paused processing immigration applications submitted by people who had received CHNV, U4U or Family Reunification parole.
+• Application processing: The government had previously paused processing new immigration applications (such as applications for work permit or asylum) submitted by people who had received certain kinds of parole.
 However, on May 28, 2025, a court ordered the government to start processing these applications again.
 Learn more.

 • Work permits based on parole: The U.S. government has announced work permit fee increases, and said that new work permits based on parole will only be valid for one year.
 Learn more.